deepjavalibrary/djl/docs/development/add_model_to_model-zoo.md

 ### Step 3: Create a `metadata.json` file
 You need to create a `metadata.json` file for the model zoo to load the model.
 You can refer to the format in the `metadata.json` files for existing models to create your own.

-As part of your `metadata.json` file, you must use the `arguments` property to specify the arguments required for the model loader to create a `Block` that matches the one used to train the model.
+For a model built as a DJL block, you must recreate the block before loading the parameters.
+As part of your `metadata.json` file, you should use the `arguments` property to specify the arguments required for the model loader to create another `Block` matching the one used to train the model.

 **Note:** You need to update the sha1 hash of each file in your `metadata.json` file.
 Use the following command to get the sha1Hash value: